 CAD can make light work of formerly complex modeling challenges, empowering designers to essentially reverse engineer a structure as complex as an engine from 3D scans or SpaceX rockets.

 The in-house production aspect of the digital workflow enables a business that revolves around custom modeling to scale in a traditionally niche market.
-For example, DM-Toys' extensive integration of 3D printing methods has enabled them both to disrupt the long-standing European model railway market, and deliver to customers more quickly and more cheaply.
+For example, DM-Toys' extensive integration of desktop 3D printers has enabled them both to disrupt the long-standing European model railway market, and deliver to customers more quickly and more cheaply.

 3D printing is ideal to create realistic, detailed miniatures and scale models.